102 mm 60 caliber Pattern 1911: Construction

 Pattern 1911 guns were produced at the Obukhov state plant and the Perm artillery factory between 1911 and 1921.
 In 1911 an order for 505 guns was placed of which 225 were delivered by January 1, 1917.
 Another 200 were expected to be produced during 1917 and 83 in 1918.
 In 1921 an order for 85 guns was placed at the Perm factory, but this was reduced to 48 guns.
 The Pattern 1911 was constructed of an A tube, reinforced by three hoops which were put on while hot and screwed onto the breech.
 The Pattern 1911 had a high rate of fire 12-15 rpm (10 rpm practical) due to the use of Fixed QF ammunition and a semi-automatic, horizontal wedge breech mechanism.
 After ejecting each empty case the gun re-cocked itself and kept breech open for the next round.
 It also had the usual combination of hydraulic buffer and spring recuperator.
-The original naval mounts were short and had low angles of elevation between -6° to +20°.
-Latter mounts were taller and had high angles of elevation between -10° to +30°.
+The original naval mounts were short and had low angles of elevation between -6° and +20°.
+Latter mounts were taller and had high angles of elevation between -10° and +30°.

-Naval Use
+Naval use

 Pattern 1911 guns armed a variety of ships such as destroyers, guard ships, gunboats, landing craft, minelayers and torpedo cruisers of the Imperial Russian Navy.
 After the 1917 October Revolution the successor states of Estonia, Finland, and the Soviet Union all used this gun.
 Pattern 1911 guns were also used on World War I era destroyers bought by Bulgaria and Peru.
-Some Romanian cruise ships were lent to Russia in WWI, to be used as auxiliary cruisers, and equipped with 102 mm Obukhov guns.
-During Bolshevik Revolution most of those ships returned to Romania.
-In WWII, about 3 to 5 guns were used by Romanians as coastal artillery in Sulina & Sf.Gheorghe Black Sea sectors.
+Some Romanian cruise ships were lent to Russia in the First World War, to be used as auxiliary cruisers, and equipped with 102 mm Obukhov guns.
+After the October Revolution most of those ships returned to Romania.
+In the Second World War, about 3 to 5 guns were used by Romanians as coastal artillery in Sulina & Sf.Gheorghe Black Sea sectors.

 Ship classes which carried the Pattern 1911: